goncalomb/p3doc/technical.md

 Addresses from 0xFE00 to 0xFEFF are reserved for the interrupt vector table.

 Addresses from 0xFF00 to 0xFFFF are reserved for memory mapped I/O devices.

+## ROMs ##

+The P3 has 3 internal ROMs that control the CPU at the microcode level.
+Check the book for more information.

+### ROM A (64 x 9 bits) ###

+ROM A maps opcodes to microcode addresses on ROM C. This ROM selects the microcode that runs for a particular instruction.

+### ROM B (16 x 9 bits) ###

+ROM B maps addressing modes to microcode addresses on ROM C. This ROM selects the microcode that is used to fetch/store operands for a particular addressing mode.

+### ROM C (512 x 32 bits) ###

+ROM C (Control ROM) contains all the microcode (instructions, operand fetch/store and interrupt handling).